dennisjackson/heliotorrent/docs/static-ct-torrent-extension.md

 # Serving Static Certificate Transparency Tiles over BitTorrent

 This spec defines a mechanism for serving the Tiles used in Static Certificate Transparency over BitTorrent.
-The primary motivation is to reduce bandwidth costs for log operators, be compatible with a broad range of existing BitTorrent clients, and minimize operational complexity.
+The primary motivation is to reduce bandwidth costs for log operators, be compatible with a broad range of existing BitTorrent clients, and minimize operational complexity for log operators.

 ## Conventions used in this document

-TODO: Reference Static CT API
+TODO: Reference CS2SP Spec

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this